qmac333/ooga/doc/API_Changes.md

 skipEveryone() to Player interface for changing player v. card structure
 * Deprecated the play that doesn't take a Player Interface in favor of one that does
+* Added discardColor() to PlayerInterface and removeColor() to hand for the DiscardColorCard